Apartments smaller than 50 m2

 Units & apartments between 40m2 & 50m2

-Loans with LVR's above 80% are subject to the mortgage insurers policies in addition to the actual lenders themselves.
-However many larger lenders have what is called a DLA or delegated lending authority with their chosen insurer.
+Loans with LVR's above 80% (less than 20% deposit) are subject to the mortgage insurers policies in addition to the actual lenders themselves.
+Many of the larger lenders have what is called a DLA or delegated lending authority with their chosen insurer.
 This means effectively the lenders policies override the mortgage insurers in most instances.
-It can be very handy to know which lenders have this arrangement as the two major mortgage insurers have the following policies in regards to unit size which can be restrictive:
+This mans sometimes the lenders own policies can be stricter than the LMI providers too so care is nodded to navigate the options.
+Below are the two main mortgage insurers and their current policies on unit sizes.

 Why are the lending rules so complicated for units under 50m2 ?